-Sometimes we know everything about a mathematical model.
+Sometimes everything is known about a mathematical model.
 For instance, we might know that the length of a room is exactly 30 feet or the pressure in a tank is exactly 112 psi.
 In other cases, we might only have partial information.
 We might know that the length of a room is somewhere between 20 and 40 feet, or the pressure is at most 120 in the tank.
-Then we need a way to model the length and pressure that handles the fact that we only have partial information about the true value.
+Then we need a way to model the length and pressure that handles the fact that we only have partial information about the true value

-Or consider the stock market.
-We know the value of the stock market today, and that gives us some partial information about what the stock market will be tomorrow.
+Consider the stock market.
+The value of the stock market is known today, and that gives us some partial information about what the stock market will be tomorrow.
 Because tomorrow's market has not happened yet, we do not have complete information, and so we need a way to model the incomplete information that we do have.

 Another way that partial information can come about is when it is possible to get total information, but that would be too expensive.
 For instance, it does not make sense for a survey team to ask every person in the United States what their preferred candidate for president is.
-Instead, a small sample might be chosen and surveyed, and that only gives partial information about the preferences of everyone.
+Instead, if a small sample from the population is chosen randomly and then surveyed, that only gives partial information about the preferences of everyone.

-It could also be that random physical processes that are too complicated to model completely are in play.
-Flipping a coin, throwing dice, or shuffling of cards can lead to a lack of information.
-In fact, this is the type of randomness that most people come into contact with first, so some people think that randomness equals physical randomness.
-However, that is far from true, and really is merely a special case of the notion that randomness means partial information.
+It could also be that the goal is to understand random physical processes that are too complicated to have a complete model.
+Flipping a coin, throwing dice, or shuffling of cards are all examples of physical processes that can lead to a lack of information.
+In fact, this type of randomness is often the first kind that people come into contact.
+This leads some people to think that randomness equals physical randomness.
+However, that is far from true, and physical systems are only a special case of the notion that randomness means partial information.

 The branch of mathematics that deals with partial information is called probability.
 This word comes from the Latin probabilis which means plausible, and first appeared when talking about the uncertainty of evidence in court cases.
-Today probabilities are still used in court, but also are used to model everything from how many friends will attend a party to the future state of the planet.
+Probabilities are still used in court today, and are also are used to model everything from how many friends will attend a party to the future state of the planet.
 It is essential to be able to calculate correctly with partial information, and to combines sources of uncertainty correctly.
 That is what this course is all about.

-Here we will use the blackboard boldface capital letter P, written \mathbb{P} , to denote the probability that an event occurs.
-For instance, if I think the chance of rain today is 30%, I would write $\mathbb{P}(\text{rain}) = 0.3$.
+Here the blackboard boldface capital letter P, written \mathbb{P} , is used to denote the probability that an event occurs.
+For instance, if I think the probability that it will rain today is 30%, I would write $\mathbb{P}(\text{rain}) = 0.3$.

-Another term for probability is chance, a word which comes from the Latin cadere which means cases.
+Another term for probability is chance, a word that comes from the Latin cadere, which means cases.
 In the example there two cases: either it rains, or it does not rain.
-In modern parlance, we say that the outcomes are {rain, no rain}.
+In modern parlance, say that the outcomes are {rain, no rain}.

-In mathematics, a space is the name for a set that is special in some way.
-If you have not seen sets before, now is a good time to check out Chapter 41.
-For probability, we call the set of outcomes that have probabilities associated with events the outcome space.
+A space is the name for a set that is special in some way.
+If you have not seen sets before, now is a good time to check out Chapter 43.
+For probability, call the set of outcomes that have probabilities associated with events the outcome space.